I have been building and walking labyrinths the last couple of weeks, and I love it.

 May I move closer to the heart of wisdom.

-May I move closer to the heart of love.
+And may I move closer to the heart of love.

 May I know that I am safe and secure.

-May I know that I am loved.
+And may I know that I am loved.

 I am religious (Quaker), and so I also turned this intention into a prayer: